- Office of Financial Aid

 Nationally Competitive Scholarship Opportunities

 Assistance is available to qualified undergraduate students who wish to apply for nationally competitive scholarships and fellowships sponsored by federal and private organizations.
 These include but are not limited to the Truman, Marshall, Udall, Rhodes, Gates-Cambridge, Goldwater, and Fulbright scholarships.
 These scholarships and fellowships are highly competitive and require high grade point averages (GPAs), a commitment to service both on and off campus, and specific career and professional goals.
 In many instances, these organizations support undergraduate and/or graduate work within the United States as well as abroad.
-The Office of Nationally Competitive Scholarship Programs provides students with information on eligibility, campus deadlines, and assistance in applying for these nationally competitive scholarships and fellowships.
+The Office for Scholarship and Fellowship Advising provides students with information on eligibility, campus deadlines, and assistance in applying for these nationally competitive scholarships and fellowships.

 CSU administers a number of grant programs available to undergraduate students.
 Several are restricted to Colorado residents.